chriskiehl/Gooey/docs/packaging/Packaging-Custom-Images.md

 # Using Custom Images while Packaging

-> Note: if you're new to packaging Gooey, checkout the main Packaging guides first!
+> Note: if you're new to packaging Gooey, checkout the main [Packaging Guide](https://github.com/chriskiehl/Gooey/blob/doc-improvements/docs/packaging/Packaging-Gooey.md) first!

 Gooey comes with a set of six default icons.
 These can be overridden with your own custom images/icons by telling Gooey to search additional directories when initializing.
 This is done via the `image_dir` argument to the `Gooey` decorator.